donatinator/docs/docs/user/getting-started.md

 ## Clone the repo from GitLab ##

 The first thing to do is get a copy of the code.
 This guide assumes you already have `git` installed locally.
-Let's clone the public Git endpoint into a directory called `donate`:
+Let's clone the public Git endpoint into a directory called `pencils`:

 ```
 $ git clone https://gitlab.com/donatinator/donatinator.git pencils